quadbio/RNAseq_tutorial/Tutorial.md

   fastp --dedup --adapter_sequence AGATCGGAAGAG -l 25 -i $file -o trimmed_dedup/$file done
 ```

+>***NOTE***
+>* If you use Euler, you can either put the whole for loop into the script file to submit with `sbatch` (i.e. the loop to run the processing for samples sequentially is submitted as one task), or replace the command inside of the for loop by the `sbatch` command to submit that command into the queue (i.e. every individual processing of one sample will be submitted as separated tasks).
+As mentioned earlier in the Euler section, the first option will likely resulted in shorted waiting time if you don't have a high priority account, while the second option will hopefully result in shorter running time if all your tasks can be indeed run together at the same time.
+>* And, if you use conda for the tools, make sure you have the conda environment being activated before submitting the task, so that the system can actually localize the software.
+You can simply check whether the command is available before running `sbatch`, with e.g. `which fastp`.
+It should output the full path of the command if the system finds it.
+Otherwise, you get nothing.

 Also to keep in mind that fastp is able to do more complicated manipulations and examples are shown in its [github page](https://github.com/OpenGene/fastp).
 It also provides a QC summary, not as comprehensive as FastQC does but still reasonable.
 However, we won't go into those details in this tutorial.